Food labelling and packaging for export and import

-Products of animal origin cannot be sold in Northern Ireland the EU without either a health mark or an identification mark.
+Products of animal origin cannot be sold in Northern Ireland or the EU without either a health mark or an identification mark.

 Health and identification marks after 1 January 2021

-The Food Standards Agency has produced guidance on the health and identification marks that must be applied to food products of animal origin (POAO), such as meat, egg products, fish, cheese and milk, after the end of the EU transition period.
+The Food Standards Agency has produced guidance on the health and identification marks that must be applied to food products of animal origin (POAO) - such as meat, egg products, fish, cheese and milk - after the end of the EU transition period.
 See guidance on health and identification marks that applies from 1 January 2021.

 DAERA Helpline0300 200 7852